Hadis-Hashemi/Weather-python-api-/README.md

   * Drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal.

-  * **Note:** Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number.

 * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.